 What are we doing?

-We are working to make the voice of environmental health professionals heard during the passage of the Bill through parliament.
+We have been working to make the voice of environmental health professionals heard during the passage of the Bill through parliament.
 We have sent briefings to parliamentarians at various stages of its passage and submitted written evidence to the House of Commons Public Bill Committee that scrutinised the legislation.

 One of our expert panel members, Dr Henry Dawson, gave evidence to the Public Bill Committee on our behalf.
 This oral evidence is available to view online.

-Two CIEH amendments on licensing have been tabled by Liberal Democrat peer Lord Shipley for the report stage of the Bill in the House of Lords.
-Lord Shipley, a Vice President of the Local Government Association and former Leader of Newcastle City Council, previously tabled and spoke on the amendments at committee stage - his speech is available to view online.
+Two CIEH amendments on licensing were tabled and spoken on by Liberal Democrat peer Lord Shipley at the report stage of the Bill in the House of Lords and previously at the committee stage.
+Lord Shipley is a Vice President of the Local Government Association and a former Leader of Newcastle City Council.
+His speeches can be viewed in this video from the Lords report stage and this video from the Lords committee stage.

-The discussion of these amendments at Lords committee stage followed Green MP Carla Denyer’s earlier contributions at the report stage of the Bill in the House of Commons, where she tabled and spoke on the same issues.
-She also introduced a similar amendment during the Commons committee stage.
-Her speech at report stage can be viewed in this video from the House of Commons report stage, and her speech at committee stage can be heard in this recording from the Commons committee stage.
+The discussion of these amendments in the Lords came after Green MP Carla Denyer tabled and spoke on them at the report stage of the Bill in the House of Commons.
+She also tabled and spoke on an amendment covering the same issues during the Commons committee stage.
+Her speech at report stage can be viewed in this video from the Commons report stage and her speech at committee stage can be heard in this recording from the Commons committee stage.

 We have met with the Minister who is leading on the Bill for the Government in the Lords.
 We also attended a roundtable with the Minister for Housing and Planning before the Bill was introduced.